 Hauraki Gulf, Auckland

 Visitors are awestruck to find a maritime paradise such as the Hauraki Gulf (on Auckland's eastern border) so close to a major city.
-To the other side, the rugged west coast is the ideal spot for surfing, kite-boarding and land yachting.
+On the other side, the rugged west coast is the ideal spot for surfing, kite-boarding and land yachting.

 There are 47 islands dotted around the Hauraki Gulf Maritime Park - some like Waiheke and the volcanic peak of Rangitoto - less than an hour away under sail.
 Other islands, like Tiritiri Matangi and Little Barrier, are refuges for rare and endangered wildlife.
 Dolphins, whales, orca and blue penguins can be seen playing in the sparkling waters of the Gulf.
 Great Barrier Island, with its peaceful sandy beaches, is a dark sky sanctuary by night.

 Auckland is known the world over as the 'city of sails' and white sailcloth is always on show in its unique dual harbour situation - the city is sandwiched on a narrow isthmus between the Manukau and the Waitemata harbours.
 Visitors can even sail on two former America’s Cup yachts, NZL40 and NZL41.

 The Volvo Ocean Race - the world's premier offshore sailing event - has also made Auckland a vital port-of-call during its global circumnavigation.
 The Volvo stopped over in Auckland in 2015 and 2018.

 Wellington holds the distinction of being one of the windiest cities in the world, giving it a special attraction for sailors.
 New Zealand's capital city sits in a ‘river of wind’, with the Cook Strait between the North and South islands creating a wind corridor that sweeps into its harbour.